UweGerdes/docker-vcards/README.md

 $ docker-compose up
 ```

+There are many warning from `npm install` - ignore them and wait a bit.
+Open the ip of the webserver in your browser.

+Use CTRL-C to stop the container.
+Restart it with `docker-compose up`.

+To remove the container use `docker-compose down`.

+To rebuild the image you may now `docker rmi uwegerdes/vcard` and then `docker-compose up`.

 ## Development

 In the directory `modules` you should create subdirectories for your modules.

-Reuse parts of other modules or make modules from often used parts.
+Reuse parts of other modules or make modules out of often used parts.

-Each module contains everything for itself - views (templates, styles, scripts, assets), controller, model and tests
+Each module contains everything for itself - views (templates, styles, scripts, assets), server (controller, model), tests and other files.

-At the moment you must include some paths in configuration.yaml to activate gulp watch and other tasks for your module

-If you add files to your module please restart the development container - otherwise gulp will not watch your file.
+Perhaps you might want to restart the development container if something goes really wrong.
+Mostly the parts will trigger the needed restart but there have been cases...

 ### Templates: HTML / EJS / [Pug](https://pugjs.org/)